-To avoid repetition, our analysis applies to all species listed in Table 11, given that NMFS expects the anticipated effects of the proposed pile driving/removal to be similar in nature.
+To avoid repetition, our analysis applies to all species listed in Table 7, given that NMFS expects the anticipated effects of the proposed pile driving to be similar in nature.
 Where there are meaningful differences between species or stocks, or groups of species, in anticipated individual responses to activities, impact of expected take on the population due to differences in population status, or impacts on habitat, NMFS has identified species-specific factors to inform the analysis.

 NMFS does not anticipate that serious injury or mortality would occur as a result of the Corps' proposed activity.
-As stated in the proposed mitigation section, shutdown zones that equal or exceed Level A harassment isopleths shown in Table 12 will be implemented.
-Take by Level A harassment is proposed for authorization for some species
+As stated in the proposed mitigation section, shutdown zones will be established and monitored that equal or exceed calculated Level A harassment isopleths during all pile driving activities.